Aldaviva/BehringerXTouchExtender/Readme.md

 <a id="illuminating-lights"></a>
 #### Illuminating lights

 There are thirteen orange lights on each rotary encoder. *Exactly one* of them is illuminated at any given time.
+You can't turn them all off at the same time.
 Set the **`LightPosition`** property to change which light is illuminated.

 They are numbered from `0` (most counter-clockwise) to `12` (most clockwise).
 Values outside this range are clipped to stay within `[0, 12]`.

-The maximum value `13` is available programmatically in the `IRotaryEncoder.LightCount` property.
+The number of lights `13` is available programmatically in the `IRotaryEncoder.LightCount` property.

 ```cs
 rotaryEncoder.LightPosition.Connect(0);